DETAILED ACTION

 at least one memory (Liu: ¶ 295; in view of “Programs or the information handled by the programs are temporarily stored in a volatile memory such as a Random Access Memory (RAM), a non-volatile memory such as a flash memory, a Hard Disk Drive (HDD), or any other storage device system”); and

-at least one processor coupled with the at least one memory and configured to cause the apparatus to (Liu: ¶ 295, ¶ 297; in view of “a program that controls a Central Processing Unit (CPU) and the like to cause a computer to function in such a manner as to realize the functions of the embodiment according to the aspect of the present invention” wherein the programs are stored in the memory (i.e., the processor is coupled with the memory)):
+at least one processor coupled with the at least one memory and configured to cause the base station to (Liu: ¶ 295, ¶ 297; in view of “a program that controls a Central Processing Unit (CPU) and the like to cause a computer to function in such a manner as to realize the functions of the embodiment according to the aspect of the present invention” wherein the programs are stored in the memory (i.e., the processor is coupled with the memory)):

-transmit, to a group of user equipments (UEs) including a first UE (Liu: Fig. 1, ¶ 7, ¶ 31; Terminal Apparatus 1, wherein terminal apparatus 1 comprises multiple terminal apparatuses), first downlink control information (DCI) formats (Liu: ¶ 52,¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; wherein the terminal apparatus 1 includes a radio transmission and/or reception unit and a higher layer processing unit, the radio transmission and/or reception unit includes a function of receiving downlink control information (DCI) (i.e., DCI A) on a physical downlink control channel (PDCCH) wherein each PDCCH includes multiple DCI formats, and wherein one or multiple pieces of DCI (which may be referred to as DCI formats) are defined for transmission of the downlink control information (i.e., a transmission form the base station to the terminal apparatus)) for scheduling a first physical downlink shared channel (PDSCH) (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI A may be DCI for scheduling the PDSCH transmitting eMBB data (i.e., PDSCH A), (wherein eMBB data is an example of a type of data the PDSCH transmits)), a cyclic redundancy check (CRC) of each of the first DCI formats being scrambled by a first radio network temporary identifier (RNTI) (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a first RNTI) for scrambling a CRC added to the DCI A is in a first range);
+transmit, to a group of user equipments (UEs) including a first UE (Liu: Fig. 1, ¶ 7, ¶ 31; Terminal Apparatus 1, wherein terminal apparatus 1 comprises multiple terminal apparatuses), a first plurality of downlink control information (DCI) formats (Liu: ¶ 52,¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; wherein the terminal apparatus 1 includes a radio transmission and/or reception unit and a higher layer processing unit, the radio transmission and/or reception unit includes a function of receiving downlink control information (DCI) (i.e., DCI A) on a physical downlink control channel (PDCCH) wherein each PDCCH includes multiple DCI formats, and wherein one or multiple pieces of DCI (which may be referred to as DCI formats) are defined for transmission of the downlink control information (i.e., a transmission form the base station to the terminal apparatus)) for scheduling a first physical downlink shared channel (PDSCH) (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI A may be DCI for scheduling the PDSCH transmitting eMBB data (i.e., PDSCH A), (wherein eMBB data is an example of a type of data the PDSCH transmits)), a respective cyclic redundancy check (CRC) of each of the first plurality of DCI formats being scrambled by a first radio network temporary identifier (RNTI) (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a first RNTI) for scrambling a CRC added to the DCI A is in a first range);

-transmit, to the first UE (Liu: Fig. 1, ¶ 7, ¶ 31; Terminal Apparatus 1, wherein the first UE is one of the UEs in terminal apparatus), second DCI formats (Liu: ¶ 52, ¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; in view of DCI B) for scheduling a second PDSCH (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI B may be DCI for scheduling the PDSCH transmitting URLLC data (i.e., PDSCH B), (wherein URLLC data is an example of a type of data the PDSCH transmits)), a CRC of each of the second DCI formats being scrambled by a second RNTI different from the first RNTI (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a second RNTI) for scrambling a CRC added to the DCI B is in a second range different from the first range), and hybrid automatic repeat request acknowledgement (HARQ-ACK) feedback for the first PDSCH and HARQ-ACK feedback for the second PDSCH are to be transmitted in a same HARQ-ACK codebook (Liu: ¶ 255; wherein the may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n, (and for example, in a case that the terminal apparatus 1 receives the PDSCH in the slot n scheduled using the DCI format, the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH on the PUCCH of slot n+k.
+transmit, to the first UE (Liu: Fig. 1, ¶ 7, ¶ 31; Terminal Apparatus 1, wherein the first UE is one of the UEs in terminal apparatus), a second plurality of DCI formats (Liu: ¶ 52, ¶ 176, ¶ 188 – 194, ¶ 265, ¶ 269; in view of DCI B) for scheduling a second PDSCH (Liu: ¶ 67-69, ¶ 187 – 194; wherein DCI formats are used to schedule PDSCH, and DCI B may be DCI for scheduling the PDSCH transmitting URLLC data (i.e., PDSCH B), (wherein URLLC data is an example of a type of data the PDSCH transmits)), a respective CRC of each of the second plurality of DCI formats being scrambled by a second RNTI different from the first RNTI (Liu: ¶ 189, ¶ 292; wherein a value of an RNTI (i.e., a second RNTI) for scrambling a CRC added to the DCI B is in a second range different from the first range), wherein hybrid automatic repeat request acknowledgement (HARQ-ACK) feedback for the first PDSCH and HARQ-ACK feedback for the second PDSCH are to be transmitted in a same HARQ-ACK codebook (Liu: ¶ 255; wherein the may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n, (and for example, in a case that the terminal apparatus 1 receives the PDSCH in the slot n scheduled using the DCI format, the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH on the PUCCH of slot n+k.
 Note that, for transmission of the second HARQ-ACK code, the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH on the PUCCH of a PUCCH sub-slot n+k).
 Therefore, the terminal is capable of transmitting the HARQ-ACK feedback of two different PDSCHs in a same HARQ-ACK codebook); and

 receive, from the first UE, a HARQ-ACK codebook including a first HARQ-ACK sub-codebook for the first PDSCH and a second HARQ-ACK sub-codebook for the second PDSCH (Liu: ¶ 255, ¶ 283; wherein the terminal apparatus 1 is configured to generate a HARQ-ACK codebook, and transmit the generated HARQ-ACK codebook on a PUCCH, wherein the terminal apparatus 1 may transmit the HARQ-ACK for the PDSCH or the SPS PDSCH (i.e., two different PDSCHs) release on the same PUCCH in the slot n).